P

 25D: Clean Energy Credit

 The Residential Clean Energy Credit under Section 25D covered solar electric, solar water heating, fuel cells, geothermal heat pumps, and battery storage at a flat 30 percent of installed cost with no annual cap.
-The credit is repealed for expenditures made after December 31, 2025.
-Solar installs in particular are seeing a year-end rush as homeowners and installers race to get systems up and running before the deadline.
+The credit was repealed for expenditures made after December 31, 2025.
+Solar installs in particular saw a year-end rush as homeowners and installers raced to get systems up and running before the deadline.
+With the federal credit gone, homeowners now look to state and utility incentive programs to offset the cost of clean-energy upgrades.

 45L: New Home Construction Credit